keerthi2kiran/BAS_Book/StarPartyActivities/Chapter_6_Observation_Logging_Astro_Sketching.md

-# Observation Logging & Astro Sketching
+# Chapter 5: Observation Logging & Astro Sketching

 Recording your observations is an essential skill in astronomy.
 Keeping a log helps track celestial objects, sky conditions, and improvements in your observing skills.